vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

 Also, some of the basic reference types like `string`, `DateTime`, `Timespan`, `Guid`, etc.

-In short - anything implemented by the database provider.
+In short - **anything implemented by the database provider** as a column type mapping.

 Provide a single-value type as a generic parameter: